Dry eye syndrome: Additional options

 Lubricating tear ointments can be used during the day, but they generally are used at bedtime due to poor vision after application.
 They contain white petrolatum, mineral oil, and similar lubricants.
 They serve as a lubricant and an emollient.
 Application requires pulling down the lower eyelid and applying a small amount (0.25 in) inside.
 Depending on the severity of the condition, it may be applied from every hour to just at bedtime.
 It should never be used with contact lenses.
 Specially designed glasses that form a moisture chamber around the eye may be used to create additional humidity.

 Medication

-Inflammation occurring in response to tears film hypertonicity can be suppressed by mild topical steroids or with topical immunosuppressants such as ciclosporin (Restasis).
+Inflammation occurring in response to tears film hypertonicity can be suppressed by mild topical corticosteroids or with topical immunosuppressants such as ciclosporin (Restasis, Vevye).
 Elevated levels of tear NGF can be decreased with 0.1% prednisolone.

+Topical corticosteroids

+Topical corticosteroids are commonly prescribed for those whose dry eye disease symptoms may be caused by inflammation and may lead to a small to moderate improvement in dry-eye symptoms when compared to lubricants or artificial tear drop treatment alone.
+It is not clear if topical corticosteroid treatment leads to an improvement in the quality of the tear film or the quantity of natural tears.
+There are also risks to consider with long-term use of topical corticosteroid treatment including an increased risk of ocular hypertension, risk of cataract development, and increased risk of eye infections.
+For people who may benefit from topical corticosteroid treatment for dry eye disease, the ideal treatment regime, formulation of the topical preparations, and balance between potential risks of this medication is unclear.

+Ciclosporin (cyclosporin)

+Topical ciclosporin (topical ciclosporin A, tCSA) 0.05% ophthalmic emulsion is an immunosuppressant that is commonly used to treat symptoms of dry eye disease.
+The drug decreases surface inflammation to increase tear production.
+Some people find relief and report increased tear production, however, evidence of effectiveness from clinical trials is not strong and although some people may find relief, effectiveness may be inconsistent in different people.
+Ciclosporin A treatment also comes with risks of adverse effects that are generally not serious but include a burning sensation.
+Ciclosporin should not be used while wearing contact lenses, during eye infections or in people with a history of herpes virus infections.
+Side effects include burning sensation (common), redness, discharge, watery eyes, eye pain, foreign body sensation, itching, stinging, and blurred vision.
+Long-term use of ciclosporin at high doses is associated with an increased risk of cancer.
+Cheaper generic alternatives are available in some countries.